-Djimon Hounsou has been an ever present of the Hollywood film industry for over 20 years, notching up some top performances along the way.
-Often critically acclaimed for his supporting roles, the Benin born star made his acting debut in music videos for the likes of Paula Abdul after moving to the United States in 1990.
-Now into his 50s, the actor has used his fame to become an advocate for Africans in Hollywood, using his stature to bring attention to such issues.
-After working with the likes of Steven Spielberg, Ridley Scott, James Gunn and Edward Zwick, Hounsou’s career will be memorable for many different roles so it was tough to whittle the list down to just three.
-But, after much deliberation, here they are, the three career defining performances of Djimon Hounsou:
+Djimon Hounsou has been an ever-present of the Hollywood film industry for over several decades, notching up some top performances along the way.
+Often critically acclaimed for his supporting roles, the Benin-born star made his acting debut in music videos for the likes of Paula Abdul after moving to the United States in 1990.
+Now in his 50s, the actor has used his fame to become an advocate for Africans in Hollywood, using his stature to bring attention to issues of representation.
+After working with the likes of Steven Spielberg, Ridley Scott, James Gunn and Edward Zwick, Hounsou’s career will be memorable for many different roles.
+After much deliberation, here are the three career-defining performances by Djimon Hounsou.

 3. Amistad (1997)

-Hounsou’s role as Cinque, a rebellion leading African of a mid 19th century slave ship, was without a doubt a breakthrough role.
-Though his on-screen part was relatively small due to the film being a courtroom drama that emphasized the work of Matthew McConaughey and Anthony Hopkins in the lead roles, the entire plot was centered on Hounsou’s character and his wish for freedom, placing an incredible amount of emphasis on his performance.
-Hounsou, under the tutelage of director Steven Spielberg, wowed audiences and critics alike, producing the first of his career defining performances in one of his most memorable roles.
+Hounsou’s role as Cinque, a rebellion-leading African of a mid-19th century slave ship, was without a doubt a breakthrough role.
+Though his on-screen part was relatively small due to the film being a courtroom drama that emphasized the work of Matthew McConaughey and Anthony Hopkins in the lead roles, the entire plot was centred on Hounsou’s character and his wish for freedom, placing an incredible amount of emphasis on his performance.
+Hounsou, under the tutelage of director Steven Spielberg, wowed audiences and critics alike, producing the first of his career-defining performances in one of his most memorable roles.

 2. In America (2002)

-This time playing a role of a character in the 20th century (the 80’s to be exact), Djimon Hounsou became Academy Award nominated for the first time in his career.
-Nominated for the “actor in a supporting role” category, Hounsou’s moving performance as Mateo – a HIV positive and physically imposing neighbour to a family of Roman Catholic Irish immigrants – stands as a true illustration of the actor’s range.
-Though eventually beaten to the Oscar by Tim Robbins for his performance in Mystic River, In America proved to be further reinforcement that Hounsou was one of Hollywood’s top actors of colour and has been undeniably one of the actor’s defining performances.
+Djimon Hounsou became Academy Award-nominated for the first time in his career for In America (2002).
+Nominated for the Actor In a Supporting Role category, Hounsou’s moving performance as Mateo – a HIV positive and physically imposing neighbour to a family of Roman Catholic Irish immigrants during the 1980s – stands as a true illustration of the actor’s range.
+Though eventually beaten to the Oscar by Tim Robbins for his performance in Mystic River, In America proved to be further reinforcement that Hounsou was one of Hollywood’s top actors.

 Other recognisable performances…